EshwarThammineni/DuckieTown/README.md

 # Scout MQTT Client Setup

-This guide explains how to set up the Scout robot to run the MQTT client service.
+This guide explains how to set up the Scout robot

 ## First SSH into the device